flenniken/statictea/docs/funtypes.md

 ```

 # newFunResultWarn

-Return a new FunResult object.
-It contains a warning, the index of the problem parameter, and the two optional strings that go with the warning.
+Return a new FunResult object containing a warning.
+It takes a warning, the index of the problem parameter, and the two optional strings that go with the warning.

 ```nim
 func newFunResultWarn(warning: Warning; parameter: Natural = 0; p1: string = "";
                       p2: string = ""): FunResult
 ```

 # newFunResultWarn

-Return a new FunResult object containing a warning.
+Return a new FunResult object containing a warning created from a WarningData object.

 ```nim
 func newFunResultWarn(warningData: WarningData; parameter: Natural = 0): FunResult
 ```

 # newFunResult